CCI-MOC/m2/docs/Developer-guidlines.md

 into the master branch of the BMI repository.

 ### Prior to the pull request

 This summarizes what should be done prior to a pull request:

 - [ ] If functionality could have architectural implications or controversial, have a discussion with the team.
 Ideally, prior to coding to save effort.
 - [ ] Ensure any user, deployer or developer documentation is updated.
 - [ ] If a change affects an external API, be sure to update docs/rest\_api.md.
 - [ ] Ensure tests pass (coming soon!) after making your changes.
+- [ ] Ensure that your code is pep8 compliant.

 #### Get agreement from the BMI team